lino-framework/book/docs/specs/cal.rst

     .. attribute:: event_type

-        The type of this entry.
-Every calendar entry should have this field pointing to a given :class:`EventType`, which holds extended configurable information about this entry.
+        The type of this calendar entry.

+        Every calendar entry should have this
+        field pointing to a given :class:`EventType`, which holds extended configurable information about this entry.